AnandaCahya/steviour/README.md

 # Steviour

-**Steviour** is a Node.js-based CLI tool for creating server configurations (`steviour.json`) and running Node applications with a **simple sharding** system (dividing processes into multiple instances).
-This tool also features **auto-restart** if the process stops, as well as printing detailed system information when running.
-Suitable for Node.js projects that require multiple instances, such as bots, microservices, or servers that run in parallel on multiple cores.
+**Steviour** is a Node.js-based CLI tool for generating server configuration files (`steviour.json`) and running Node.js applications with a **lightweight sharding system**—allowing you to spawn multiple process instances across CPU cores.
+It includes built-in **auto-restart** on failure and displays detailed system information at startup.
+Ideal for projects like bots, microservices, or parallel server processes that benefit from multi-core execution.

 ## Installation